gruntwork-io/boilerplate/README.md

         output-folder: foo
         # Skip this dependency if both .Foo and .Bar are set to true
         skip: "{{ and .Foo .Bar }}"
     ```
+* Looping over dependencies: You can render a dependency multiple times, dynamically, based on user input, via the
+  `for_each` or `for_each_reference` parameter.
+Example:

+    ```yaml
+    variables:
+      - name: environments
+        description: The environments to deploy into (e.g., dev, stage, prod)
+        type: list
+        default:
+          - dev
+          - stage
+          - prod

+    dependencies:
+      - name: loop-dependency-example
+        template-url: ../terraform
+        # Render this dependency once for each environment the user specifies
+        for_each_reference: environments
+        # Render the dependency to an output folder that includes the environment name
+        output-folder: "live/{{ .__each__ }}"
+        variables:
+          - name: ServerName
+            description: The name to use for the EC2 instance (for its Name tag)
+            type: string
+            # Use the environment name in the server name
+            default: "example-{{ .__each__ }}"
+    ```

 #### Hooks